Magnetism in Gemstones

 Copper-bearing vs. Iron-bearing Blue Tourmalines

 Violet and Purple: Violet and purple colors in copper-bearing Tourmaline result from a combination of pink color from manganese (Mn3+) and blue color from copper (Cu2+).
 Manganese in the valence state of Mn2+ is also present in significant concentrations, as evidenced by the strong magnetic response of the violet pear shown below.
 Cryptic manganese (Mn2+) ions can be responsible for strong magnetic susceptibilities without contributing yellow color.
 Heat treatment is routinely applied to violet, purple, pink and red and copper-bearing Tourmalines to drive out pink color caused by Mn3+ (Abduriyim et. al., 2006), leaving only colorless Mn2+ and the desired blue color caused by copper.
 Heat changes the valence state of manganese from Mn3+ (pink) to Mn2+ (colorless, cryptic).

 (2.31ct., Strong, SI 169)

-Violet copper-bearing Tourmalines such as the one above qualify as true Paraibas, but technically purple copper-bearing Tourmalines such as the oval shown below are not Paraiba-type because the color is predominantly influenced by manganese rather than copper.
+Violet copper-bearing Tourmalines with a lot of blue in the body color such as the 2 gems above qualify as true Paraibas.
+On the other hand, purple copper-bearing Tourmalines such as the one shown below are technically not considered Paraiba-type because the color is predominantly influenced by manganese rather than copper.
 Purple copper-bearing Tourmalines contain more Mn3+ (pink color) than do violet Paraiba gems.
 Magnetic susceptibility measurements indicate that concentration of Mn2+ varies widely.
-Magnetic responses range from Weak to Strong.
+Magnetic responses of the purple copper-bearing tourmalines we measured ranged from Weak to Strong.

 Purple Copper-bearing Tourmaline